NREL/gaps/examples/example_users.rst

         }
     }

-Note that the "pipeline" key is required, and it must be a list of dictionaries.
+Note that the ``pipline`` key is required, and it must be a list of dictionaries.
 The order of the list is important, as it defined the sequence of your pipeline.
 The key of each dictionary within this list is the name of the model step you want to run, and the value is the path to the config file for that command.
 The paths can be relative to the